-Riverbank State Park – Ages 6 and up
+Riverbank State Park – Ages 7-12

-YMCA – Ages 4 and up
+YMCA – Ages 4 & up

 With sleepaway camps and day camps located in all five boroughs, the Y provides youth with supervised activities that teach core values, conflict resolution and leadership skills.
 There are myriad opportunities to focus on sports from soccer to swimming to martial arts, crafts, science and more.
 Registration for all YMCA camps is currently underway, so be sure to get in touch with the outpost nearest you to see what's on offer.
-While these camps are well priced, between $250-$350 a week for the day camps, depending on location, financial aid is available for those who qualify.
+While these camps are well priced, between $250-$350 a week for the day camps depending on location, financial aid is available for those who qualify.

-Unity Stage Summer Arts – Sunnyside
+Unity Stage Summer Arts – Kindergartners to 10th graders

 Camp Henry – Ages 4½-13

 Part of the venerable Henry Street Settlement on the Lower East Side, this program offers arts and crafts, music, drama, sports, swimming and field trips.
 If you sign up by Friday, April 25, the rate is $1250 for six weeks, Monday, July 7-Friday, August 15.
 Sign up after that deadline and the fee goes up $150.